-As discussed in the proxy statement, the stockholders are being asked to vote upon the ratification of certain issuances of stock and grants of equity-based awards made to certain current and former employees and certain of the current directors.
+As discussed in the proxy statement, the stockholders are being asked to vote upon the ratification of certain issuances of stock and grants of equitybased awards made to certain current and former employees and certain of the current directors.
 As noted above and as further described in the accompanying proxy statement, there may be uncertainty with respect to the validity or effectiveness of those acts.
 Specifically, such shares of stock and equity-based awards were issued or granted, as applicable, in violation of the Plans and the DGCL.
 The Company's Board of Directors has approved the ratification of the specified issuances of stock and grants of equity-based awards pursuant to Section 204 of the DGCL.

 This notice and accompanying proxy statement constitutes the notice required to be given to our stockholders under Section 204 of the DGCL in connection with the proposed ratification, including to our stockholders as of each "Date Shares Issued" and "Award Grant Date" set forth on Annexes I and II thereof.
 Under Sections 204 and 205 of the DGCL, when a matter is submitted for ratification at a stockholder meeting, any claim that a defective corporate act or putative stock ratified under Section 204 is void or voidable due to the failures of authorization, or that the Delaware Court of Chancery should declare in its discretion that a ratification in accordance with Section 204 of the DGCL not be effective or be effective only on certain conditions, must be brought within 120 days from the validation effective time.
-Accordingly, if the ratification is approved at the Annual Meeting, any claim that the specified issuances and grants are void or voidable due to the failures of authorization listed on Annex III of the accompanying proxy statement, or that the Delaware Court of Chancery should declare, in its discretion, that the ratification not be effective or be effective only on certain conditions, must be brought within 120 days from the time at which the ratification is approved by stockholders (which will be the validation effective time for purposes of Section 204 of the DGCL).
+Accordingly, if the ratification is approved at the Annual Meeting, any claim that the Delaware Court of Chancery should declare, in its discretion, that the ratification not be effective or be effective only on certain conditions, must be brought within 120 days from the time at which the ratification is approved by stockholders (which will be the validation effective time for purposes of Section 204 of the DGCL).